anyone2/IndigoPlugin-APC-PDU-Control/README.md

 * APC MasterSwitch AP9211
 * APC AP9606 Web/SNMP Management SmartSlot Card
+* running APC OS(AOS) v3.0.9.a and Application module v2.2.5.a

 ## To-Do

 The Plugin uses the 'snmpwalk' and 'snmpset' commands that comes preinstalled on Macs.
 This plugin would benefit from incorporating the Python 'PySNMP' module in a future release.
+As well, the very first version of this plugin had a work-around to handle SMNP traps received from the APC PDU, adding that back in is a To-Do.